Construction, carpentry and basic mechanics.

 This year students have been welding horseshoes together to make boot racks and flower pot racks.

-Students use a variety of tools in the carpentry workshop to make goods, such as bird boxes and signs to sell in the farm shop.
+Students use a variety of tools in the carpentry workshop to make goods, such as bird boxes and signs to sell at market stalls.

 Students design and make wooden items for use within the building, such as decorative Christmas trees, fences, benches radiator covers and pelmets.